 Ghost nets have the properties to be very sturdy and buoyant.
 Many of these nets continue to travel via the currents of the ocean or float at the surface for years and decades to come.
 Even though there are areas where fishing with nets is not allowed, scientists find ghost nets in those regions.

-Some plastic fishing gear, for example, monofilament-gill-net is almost invisible in water.
+Some plastic fishing gear, for example, monofilament-gill-net, is almost invisible in water.
 It is also extremely strong and very resistant to biting and chewing by trapped animals.
-Every year they are responsible for trapping and killing millions of marine animals including sharks, rays, bony fish, turtles, dolphins, whales, crustaceans, and birds.
+Every year they are responsible for trapping and killing millions of marine animals, including sharks, rays, bony fish, turtles, dolphins, whales, crustaceans, and birds.

-And to top it up they also impact the beauty of shorelines, resulting in expensive cleanups and financial loss for the tourism and diving industry.
+And to top it up, they also impact the beauty of shorelines, resulting in expensive cleanups and financial loss for the tourism and diving industry.

-Assorted marine debris, including the word ‘Trash’ spelt out with golf balls, is displayed on Kahuku beach.
+Assorted marine debris, including the word ‘Trash’ spelled out with golf balls, is displayed on Kahuku beach.
 This is part of the Ocean Defenders Campaign in which the Greenpeace ship Esperanza MV sails to the Pacific Ocean, sometimes referred to as the North Pacific garbage patch, to document the threat that plastic poses to the environment and sea life.